 An accent flowering shrub in sunny locations.
 Also an effective and colorful addition to spiny barrier plantings.

 Grown by a few native plant nurseries in South Florida.
-Available in Fort Myers at All Native Garden Center and Plant Nursery

 Dimensions: Typically 3-6 feet in height; rarely to 10 feet or more.
 As broad as tall or broader.